-3.29 FORMAT
+3.31 FORMAT

-This command sets up a hard disk so that that it is recognizable as a FILES-11 volume by its controller.
+This command deletes all existing files and sets up a hard disk so that that it is recognizable as a FILES-11 volume by its controller.
 Once you have formatted a disk, you can then use the INITIALIZE command to initialize it.